 Case: Same situation as above, except that the player's match is still in progress after midnight.
-Does this make the player eligible for a special exempt based on the fact that he was still competing on the date the qualifying competition begins in another qualified event?
+Does this make the player eligible

 Decision: No. For the purpose of the rule, competing on the date the qualifying competition begins shall be defined as: "Starting or resuming a match as part of that day's (normally Saturday) scheduled program".
 If the player wins the match, he is eligible to be considered for a special exempt position.